PhilippStahlbergGit/dat250_project_pollApp/README.md

-# experiment1_dat250
+# experiments_dat250
-first experiment in dat250
+experiments in dat250